hj268/hj268.github.io/README.md

 ## 📁 Required Files

 Add these files to the `assets/` directory:
-- `profile.jpg` - Your profile photo
+- `profile.jpeg` - Your profile photo
 - `Hina_Jajoo_Resume.pdf` - Your resume